ArtyETH06/artyeth06.github.io/projects/README.md

 The project was to create an alternative to the traditionnal lottery by creating one on the Web3, always a winner, secured by a smart contract I developped in `Solidity`.
 The reason why the project never came out was because we havent got enough people to participate, even though everything else was ready.

-You can find all the information on this very (very) old gitbook => https://decentralized-lottery.gitbook.io/copy-of-defi-lottery/
+You can find all the information on [this very (very) old gitbook](https://decentralized-lottery.gitbook.io/copy-of-defi-lottery/)

 * * *